grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 See the [Example](#example-of-configuration-managed-with-helm) for a practical application.

 > **Note:**: CLI flags are component specific, thus they will not show up in the generated `ConfigMap` (or `Secret`), making it less obvious what configuration is running.
-Use only when absolutly necessary.
+Use only when absolutely necessary.

 ### Upgrade and apply changes to the configuration